Sasha Velour: Post-Drag Race success

 Velour founded The House of Velour in 2017, a production company that she uses to produce stage, film work and merchandise.
 KC Ifeyani at Fast Company said the company was "disrupting the business of drag".
 Velour expanded her drag showcase NightGowns, moving it from Bizarre Bushwick to National Sawdust in April 2017.
 The show also toured to Los Angeles, London, and played at Terminal 5 in New York City, with Janet Jackson in attendance.

 In 2018, Velour partnered with Opening Ceremony to host and direct their New York Fashion Week show.
 Velour selected 40 LGBTQ+ models to walk, creating the first all queer show in New York Fashion Week history.
 The show featured other notable drag performers (Lypsinka, Shea Couleé, Jiggly Caliente, Miss Fame, Farrah Moan, Hungry, and more) as well as a surprise performance from Christina Aguilera.

 In 2017, Google commissioned Velour to create a Google Doodle of German singer-actress Marlene Dietrich which appeared on Google's homepage on December 27, 2017, the 116th anniversary of Dietrich's birth.
 Velour impersonated Dietrich in the Snatch Game challenge on season 9 of RuPaul's Drag Race.
 For the 50th anniversary of the Stonewall uprising in 2019, Velour published a detailed history comic about the events of that night titled Three Dollar Riot.
 She had first begun working on the comic years before for her thesis project at the Center for Cartoon Studies; a previous version of the comic was published in 2012 under the name Stonewall.

 Variety featured Velour in the "Power of New York List 2019", and she appeared in Out's annual OUT100 list twice (2017 and 2019).
 In June 2019, a panel of judges from New York magazine placed Velour 12th on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.

 During a period of isolation brought on by the COVID-19 pandemic in the summer of 2021, Velour produced a series of papier-mâché masks called "Faces of Drag", which honors ten pioneers in "the world history of drag".
 Those highlighted by the series include Izumo no Okuni, Rebecca and Her Daughters, William Dorsey Swann, Mei Lanfang, Barbette, Josephine Baker, Coccinelle, José Sarria, and Divine.

 Velour has spoken at the Teen Vogue Summit (June 2018), The Long Conversation at the Smithsonian in Washington, D.C.
 (Dec.
 2018) and for colleges including Purdue, The University of Illinois at Urbana Champaign, Columbia, Oakland University, and more.
-Velour has spoken on panels hosted by Lyft, Netflix, Mercedes Benz, Fast Company, Jewish Queer Youth, and more.

-Velour has appeared on the covers of Wussy Mag, Plastik Magazine, Bricks, GayTimes, and she art-directed her pet Italian Greyhound, Vanya's, cover shoot of Dog Magazine which featured an interview with Velour.
+She has appeared on the covers of Wussy Mag, Plastik Magazine, Bricks, GayTimes, and she art-directed her pet Italian Greyhound, Vanya's, cover shoot of Dog Magazine which featured an interview with Velour.
 Her home was featured in People magazine.